 Learn / Helping With Horses: What You Need to Know About Equine-Assisted Psychotherapy

 Equine assisted psychotherapy (EAP), also known as equine assisted therapy (EAT) or simply equine therapy, is a rapidly growing form of addiction recovery.
-It involves using horses to achieve therapeutic goals as designed by a health professional, the benefits of which include improved motor skills, sensory processing and better social interaction.
+It involves using horses to achieve therapeutic goals as designed by a health professional, the benefits of which include improved motor skills, sensory processing, and better social interaction.

-In this blog post, we’ll explain what you need to know about equine therapy, and why it’s an effective way to treat those challenged by addiction and mental health issues.
+Here’s what you need to know about equine therapy, and why it’s an effective way to treat those challenged by addiction and mental health issues.

 “It’s become a really effective therapy.
 We are working with addicts to teach how to work with personal boundaries and the boundaries of the self and others, as well as some healing.
 It’s therapeutic for the human because they get to learn connection with others.
-If they’re isolative and they’re using drugs, they will learn how to replace that with connection.”
+If they’re isolated and they’re using drugs, they will learn how to replace that with connection.”